-The Hawkeye Allies are a network of caring, compassionate residents within University Housing who have gone through training to respond supportively when peers confide in them about having experienced sexual violence.
+The Hawkeye Allies are a network of caring, compassionate students who have gone through training to respond supportively when peers confide in them about having experienced sexual violence.
 Hawkeye Allies are committed to a survivor-centered stance, meaning they start by believing the experiences of survivors and hold information shared with them in confidence.
 Hawkeye Allies can also assist survivors in identifying support resources.

 Hawkeye Allies Program

 The Hawkeye Allies are nominated by their peers to participate in the program because of their compassionate, non-judgmental, empathetic, and trustworthy demeanor.
 Students who are nominated to become a member of the Hawkeye Allies then participate in a multi-part training that equips with them with skills for responding to their peers who have experienced sexual violence.
 Because students at the University of Iowa and nationally are more likely to tell friends or roommates about an experience of sexual violence than formal resources, this program prepares students to provide support to one another.

 Hawkeye Allies are residents within University Housing who have been trained to respond supportively when peers confide in them about having experienced sexual harassment and/or assault.
 Research suggests that the response a survivor of sexual violence receives upon first confiding in someone shapes their willingness to seek out future support; additionally, peers are often the first people in which survivors confide.
 The role of a Hawkeye Ally is to be a supportive peer within the residence halls who, when approached by a survivor:

 - Believes the survivor